 When it comes to recycling our precious materials and products there is zero waste.
 All our Gems our re-purposed, and gold is re-melted and recycled into something new.

 Giving unused items a new lease of life

 We believe you don’t always need to buy new jewellery.
 Everyone has items in their jewellery box that just need a refresh and some TLC.
-So we launched RESET, an initiative that repurposes beloved items of jewellery, turning them into modern, current pieces, reusing as many different parts as possible.
-This is a way to be able to be circular in our actions not just on our thinking.
+So, we launched RESET, an initiative that repurposes beloved items of jewellery, turning them into modern, current pieces, reusing as many different parts as possible.
+This is a way to be able to be circular in our actions not just in our thinking.